Updated June 1, 2021.

 Times are tough, and for many people money is tight.
 That was true in 2008 when I originally wrote this post & it is even truer today.

-So why do I find so many needlepoint books which cost too much for the material in them.
+So why do I find so many needlepoint books which cost too much for the material in them?

 Here are some examples.

-1. An 8.5 x 11 spiral-bound book which has a price per page of over $1.00.
+1. An 8.5 x 11 spiral-bound book that has a price per page of over $1.00.
 And when you read it, it has lots of padding and is printed on only one side of the page.
 Lovely full-color pictures, but not too much content.

 2. A tiny book, printed on only one side of the paper, using very heavy glossy paper, with some color photos.
-This works out to about $.50 per page, when the book is 1/4 the size of the book in #1.
+This works out to about $.50 per page when the book is 1/4 the size of the book in #1.

 3. A book in a three-ring binder, small size, no color, which has many pages of charts and which costs lots more than $50.
 I think the price per page works out to about $2.00 per page.